What Makes a Software Tool HIPAA Compliant?

-Administrative safeguards are written policies and procedures that dictate the proper uses and disclosures of PHI.
+Administrative safeguards are written policies and procedures that dictate PHI’s proper uses and disclosures.

 Technical safeguards are measures that protect electronic PHI (ePHI).

-While administrative and physical safeguards are important, technical safeguards are generally the determining factor of a software provider’s HIPAA compliance.
-Technical safeguards that you should keep an eye out for include encryption, user authentication, access controls, and audit controls.
+While administrative and physical safeguards are essential, technical safeguards are generally the determining factor of a software provider’s HIPAA compliance.
+Technical safeguards should include encryption, user authentication, access controls, and audit controls.